Welcome to our delete guide for the 2008-2010 Ford 6.4L Powerstroke.

 So now that you can see the benefits of deleting your EGR and DPF systems, you might be asking what could possibly be the downside?

-Technically these modifications are not road legal if you drive your truck on public highways in the US.
-That being said, if you race your truck or live somewhere without enforcement of emissions, it would be a disservice to the life of your truck if you don’t do the deletes.
+That being said, if you live in a country without emissions regulations, it would be a disservice to the life of your truck if you don’t do the deletes.

 Note: this guide is only for the ’08-2010 Powerstroke F-250, F-350, F-450, or F-550 Super Duty, if you have the newer 6.7L click here.